strapi/strapi-examples/nuxt-strapi-deliveroo-clone-tutorial/README.md

 To see it live:

  - Clone the repository.
- - Start the Strapi server: `cd nuxt-strapi-deliveroo-clone-tutorial/server && npm install && npm start`.
+ - Start the Strapi server: `cd nuxt-strapi-deliveroo-clone-tutorial/server && yarn && yarn dev`.
- - In an other tab, start the Nuxt server: `cd nuxt-strapi-deliveroo-clone-tutorial/client && npm install && npm run dev`.
+ - In an other tab, start the Nuxt server: `cd nuxt-strapi-deliveroo-clone-tutorial/client && yarn && yarn dev`.